Warren bioregion: Land use

 The Warren region falls entirely within what the Department of Agriculture and Food calls the "Intensive Land-use Zone" (ILZ), the area of Western Australia that has been largely cleared and developed for intensive agriculture such as cropping and livestock production.
 Despite this, only a small amount of the region's natural vegetation has been cleared and given over to agriculture.
 The proportion of cleared land was calculated as 13.2% in 2002, although Beard gave a much larger figure of 31% in 1984.
 The remaining land is considered to be native vegetation, but this need not be pristine; a substantial proportion of the remaining native vegetation has been degraded by selective logging and other human activities.

 Historically, logging was the primary land use in the region, and this remains a significant industry.
 There has been substantial selective logging in the region, and some clearfelling.
 There has also previously been some bauxite mining in the area, but this has now ceased, and the mining areas are at least partially reforested.
 Dams have also been constructed in high-rainfall forest areas.

 The most important land uses for the region are now biodiversity conservation and tourism.
 More than half of the remaining vegetation is now in protected areas, including Shannon National Park, D'Entrecasteaux National Park, Mount Frankland National Park, Leeuwin-Naturaliste National Park and Walpole-Nornalup National Park.
 These contain numerous tourist attractions, most notably the Walpole-Nornalup National Park's Valley of the Giants, which includes a "Tree Top Walk".

 Conservation

 The main threat to the biodiversity of the Warren region is the South West's epidemic of dieback, a disease caused by the introduced plant pathogen Phytophthora cinnamomi.
 Introduced animals such as feral cats, foxes and rats prey on native wildlife and occupy ecological niches to the detriment of native species.
 Populations are controlled through 1080 baiting as part of the highly successful Western Shield program.
 Other threats include human activities related to infrastructure and silviculture, such as roads changing surface runoff patterns, and changes to the fire regime.

 Because so much of the Warren region is already protected, it has low priority under Australia's National Reserve System.

 Protected areas

-45.47% of the ecoregion is in protected areas.
+45.47% of the ecoregion is classified as a terrestrial protected area.
+Terrestrial connectivity is rated at 42.5%.
 Protected areas include: